 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) Now what if there were seven brothers and the first one got married and died childless.

-OET-LVThere_were seven brothers, and the first took a_wife, and dying_off, not left seed,
+OET-LV There_were seven brothers, and the first took a_wife, and dying_off, not left seed,

-SR-GNTἙπτὰ ἀδελφοὶ ἦσαν· καὶ πρῶτος ἔλαβεν γυναῖκα, καὶ ἀποθνῄσκων, οὐκ ἀφῆκεν σπέρμα·
+SR-GNT Ἑπτὰ ἀδελφοὶ ἦσαν· καὶ ὁ πρῶτος ἔλαβεν γυναῖκα, καὶ ἀποθνῄσκων, οὐκ ἀφῆκεν σπέρμα· ‡

 (Hepta adelfoi aʸsan; kai ho prōtos elaben gunaika, kai apothnaʸskōn, ouk afaʸken sperma;)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, red:negative.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, red:negative.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).